NB! Read the Terms until point 10.4 after what You can confirm. To read move to the text and use scroll bar.

 3.2.
 A Buyer who wishes to participate in an Auctioneer’s Auction shall meet the qualification requirements established by the Auctioneer and/or the Special Terms and Conditions, and shall submit a request for participating in the Auctioneer’s Auction along with the automated bid.
 After the Auctioneer has received the request to participate in the Auctioneer’s Auction, submitted electronically by the Buyer, the Auctioneer shall verify whether or not the Buyer satisfies the qualification requirements and/or the Special Terms and Conditions.
 If the Buyer satisfies the qualification requirements and/or the Special Terms and Conditions, the Auctioneer shall add the Buyer to the list of Buyers admitted to participate in the Auction, and their automated bid will be registered in the list of bids.

 3.3.
-Persons who have previously violated the Terms and Conditions, incl. the auction rules, or who may be reasonably suspected of violating the Terms and Conditions, shall not be registered as Clients of the Portal or his account shall be deactivated.
-The Portal Administrator is not obliged to provide reasons for their refusal to register any person as a Client or deactivation of the Client’s account.
+Persons who have previously violated any of the Terms and Conditions, incl. the auction rules, or who may be reasonably suspected of violating the Terms and Conditions, shall not be registered as Clients of the Portal or their right of use will be disabled.

 3.4.
 Before an Object is placed up for the Auctioneer’s Auction, the Auctioneer and the Seller shall enter into a brokerage contract or an Auction contract (hereinafter also referred to as Authorisation Contract).
 The Authorisation Contract being concluded shall set out the details of the Object, its Starting Price, and information related thereto, which may be relevant to the sale, as well as the amount of the brokerage fee to be paid to the Auctioneer, i.e. the Auctioneer’s Auction Fee, and the Auctioneer’s Auction Starting Fee, if the same has been established.
 The Authorisation Contract shall set out the actions to be taken for placing the Object up for the Auctioneer’s Auction, as well as any additional terms and conditions.

 3.5.
 Any contracts of sale and other contracts, entered into as a result of DIRECTLY FROM OWNER Auctions, shall be entered into directly by Clients, without any participation of the Portal Administrator.
 The Clients themselves shall be liable for due performance of the contracts entered into by them.
 The Portal Administrator is not a party to any contract resulting from a DIRECTLY FROM OWNER Auction, and will assume no obligations towards Clients in connection with the same.
 Inter alia, the Portal Administrator is not an agent, broker, representative, or a commission merchant of the Client who initiated on the portal the DIRECTLY FROM OWNER Auction.
 The Portal Administrator will assume no liability for the quality or the quantity of the Object proposed to be sold/ rented via a DIRECTLY FROM OWNER Auction.
-The Portal Administrator has the right to charge a fee for the publication of DIRECTLY FROM OWNER auctions, and any auxiliary services related thereto.
-A DIRECTLY FROM OWNER auction is made available for users of the Portal within 72 hours after the auction has been entered into the Portal.
-Holders of paid packages for the use of the Map App, can access the DIRECTLY FROM OWNER auction ads immediately after they are submitted.
+The Portal Administrator has the right to charge a fee for the publication of DIRECTLY FROM OWNER Auctions, and any auxiliary services related thereto.
+A DIRECTLY FROM OWNER Auction is made available for users of the Portal within 72 hours after the auction has been entered into the Portal.
+Users of the fee-charging Map App packages have access to DIRECTLY FROM OWNER Auctions immediately after they are submitted.